Skip to main content

 If students cannot decode text fluently, they won’t comprehend it — no matter how advanced their intellectual and linguistic abilities.
 (If you don’t believe me, try to read text written in the Cyrillic alphabet).
 Likewise, no matter how well students can decode, they won’t comprehend a text if they lack adequate language development (oral and written) and world knowledge.

-We need to emphasize explicit daily teaching of comprehension and fluency (along with work on word knowledge — decoding and morphology, and writing).
+We need to emphasize explicit daily teaching of comprehension and fluency (along with work on word knowledge — and , and writing).
 When I visit classrooms, one of the most frequent gaps that I see is the lack of explicit teaching of text reading fluency; there just isn’t much of that.
 Perhaps that’s why your district purchased that program.

 That’s not an unusual approach, but it often means that kids get a lot of skills work without comparable emphasis on language development and reading comprehension.
 That may be the source of your complaint: the disfluent kids get a dose (or an extra dose) of fluency instruction… but without instruction aimed at building up the other strand of abilities.